 Overnight at the hotel in Paro

-After Breakfast, hike to Tiger’s nest (Taktsang Monastery).
+After Breakfast, hike to Tiger’s Nest (Taktsang Monastery).
 The hike up to the viewpoint will take about two hours and from there you will enjoy the spectacular view of the monastery clinging to the side of the cliff.
 You will stop here for refreshment and then hike further up to the monastery which should take you another one and half hour.
-The total hike to reach to the Tiger’s nest would take about three and half hour.
+The total hike to reach the Tiger’s nest would take about three and a half hours.

 In the evening relax in the traditional hot stone bath after tiring day.